galibest2/as.180.369/contrib/galibest2/jupyterbook-galibest2/lit-review.md

 I would love to analyze how the diversity of news reporting has changed over the years and how polarization may have impacted attitudes toward immigration and immigration policy.
 As a consequence of this I would like to see how this relates to individuals growing more discouraged and the labor force participation rates of states with similar demographic views.

+### Haaland (2020) *Labor market concerns and support for immigration*

+**Main Takeaways:**

+Study whether labor market concerns affect support for immigration.
+Treated respondents receive evidence on the labor market effects of immigration.
+Respondents who receive the research evidence become more supportive of immigration.
+The effects of the research evidence persist in an obfuscated follow-up study.

+**Paper Connection:**

+Showcases how labor market opinions directly impacted by opinions

+### Ottaviano (2012) *Rethinking the Effect of Immigration on Wages*

+**Main Takeaways:**

+A new contribution is the estimate of substitutability between natives and immigrants with similar education and experience.
+The data-preferred model finds a small but significant degree of imperfect substitutability between native and immigrant workers.
+Combining the estimated elasticities, the paper finds that from 1990-2006 immigration had: A small effect on wages of natives with no high school degree (between 0.6% and +1.7%) A small positive effect on average native wages (+0.6%) A substantial negative effect on wages of previous immigrants (-6.7%) in the long run.

+**Paper Connection:**

+Builds and quantifies aspects of mariel boatlift

 ## Media and Immigration Perception